cul/omniauth-cul/README.md

    ```
    (NOTE: You may already have other config.omniauth entries in your devise.rb file.
 If so, you can append the lines above to that section.)
 7. Add a :uid column to the User model by running: `rails generate migration AddUidToUsers uid:string:uniq:index`
-8. In `/app/models/user.rb`, find the line where the `devise` method is called (usually with arguments like `:database_authenticatable`, `:registerable`, etc.).
+8. In `/app/models/user.rb`, find the line where the `devise` method is called.
-   - Minimally, you need to add these additional arguments to the end of the method call: `:omniauthable, omniauth_providers: Devise.omniauth_configs.keys`
-     - NOTE: We're using `Devise.omniauth_configs.keys` so that we automatically reference all of the config.omniauth providers enabled in `devise.rb`.
-If you enabled the `:columbia_cas` and `:developer_uid` providers, then `Devise.omniauth_configs.keys` will return `[:columbia_cas, :developer_uid]`.
-   - You'll also need to add the `:database_authenticatable` option if it's not already present.
-   - The `:validatable` option is usually something that you'll want too.
-   - Here's an example configuration:
+   - It might look something like this:
       ```
-      devise :database_authenticatable, :validatable,
+      devise :database_authenticatable, :validatable
-      :omniauthable, omniauth_providers: Devise.omniauth_configs.keys
       ```
+   - Minimally, you need to add these additional arguments to the end of the method call: `:omniauthable, omniauth_providers: Devise.omniauth_configs.keys`, so the updated code might look like this:
+     ```
+     devise :database_authenticatable, :validatable, :omniauthable, omniauth_providers: Devise.omniauth_configs.keys
+     ```
+     This is just an example though!
+You might not need the `:database_authenticatable` and `:validatable` modules for your app.
+See the [Devise documentation](https://github.com/heartcombo/devise) for more information about available modules and what they do.

+      It's worth mentioning here that if you use plan to use omniauth-cul gem for CAS authentication, you might not actually want to support password authentication in your app anymore.
+If that's the case, you can remove the `:database_authenticatable` module (which enforces the presence of an `encrypted_password` field on your User model) and you can also remove the `:validatable` model (which, among other things, validates the presence of a password field when a new User is created).

+    - The simplest version of your devise configuration could look like this:
+      ```
+      devise :omniauthable, omniauth_providers: Devise.omniauth_configs.keys
+      ```
+      Why does `:omniauth_providers` configuration has a value of `Devise.omniauth_configs.keys`?
+This serves the purpose of automatically referencing any config.omniauth providers that you previously enabled in `devise.rb`.
+For example, if you enabled `:columbia_cas` and `:developer_uid` providers in `devise.rb`, then `Devise.omniauth_configs.keys` would return `[:columbia_cas, :developer_uid]`.
 9. In `/config/routes.rb`, find this line:
    ```
     devise_for :users